 Restoration tasks: All of the under-structure sill framing was rotted away and was replaced; windows needed repair and restoration; the wagon shed doors were removed and the wall reconstructed and resided; a stone foundation was constructed by Chris Marr for his Eagle Scout project for Troop 477; damage to the roof and eaves during the move was repaired; the framing, interior walls and ceiling were squared, leveled and evened; the building was insulated and the drywall replaced; it was completely wired for electricity; a heating system was installed; the floor was sanded and refinished.
 The teacher’s platform was reconstructed; the front porch was poured; the wainscoting was repaired and the double doorway vestibule wall and shelving restored; the interior was painted to match the original colors.
 A bell tower was designed, constructed and installed by Ryan Schmoekel of Boy Scout Troop 477 for his Eagle Scout project, and it now stands proudly on the roof and summons students to class when school is in session.

 During the initial four years of restoration, all work, with the exception of moving the building and installing the heating system, was done by volunteers at no cost to the Society.
 WTHS invested $26,828 to purchase, move, pull permits, install the heating system, and purchase materials and labor.
 In comparison, similar projects undertaken by other organizations report investments in excess of $100,000.

-Webster Boy Scout Troop 477 repainted the building in 2016 and made some repairs to preserve it for several more years.
+Webster Scout Troop 477 repainted the building in 2016 and made some repairs to preserve it for another decade.
 During the Webster Fall Festival the bell can be heard summoning students to a one-room school experience.